-

 News

-The February issue of Irish Criminal Law is now live for subscribers of Irish Criminal Law.
+The September issue of Irish Employment Law Update is now live for subscribers of Irish Employment Law.

 The monthly update of Irish property law developments written by Professor Wylie is exclusively for subscribers of the Bloomsbury Professional Irish Property Law Service.
 Each update contains commentary on relevant new cases, legislation, and Law Society practice notes and forms.
 The updates are set out under the relevant headings of the titles and chapters in the property law service together with links to the related content.